HendrikSchoettle/AlbumPilot/README.md

 ### Step 3: Generate Video Posters
 For video files, this step generates preview images ("video posters") using the "filmstrip" effect, which captures a frame 4 seconds into the video.
 This requires the **piwigo-videojs** plugin to be installed and active, it is otherwise disabled.
 Video posters are generated only for videos that do not yet have a poster image.

+Note: The poster generation itself works reliably.
+However, metadata such as video duration is not automatically updated during this step.
+If you later use the VideoJS plugin’s own sync interface to regenerate posters (via "Generate missing posters"), you must also check “Update Metadata” in that plugin — otherwise the poster generation via VideoJS plugin will fail.

 ### Step 4: Update Metadata
 This step updates photo metadata (EXIF, IPTC, etc.) for images in the selected album(s) and optionally their subalbums.
 The process is done in small batches (chunks) to avoid PHP timeout issues common with large libraries.
 While the metadata update in step 1 is restricted to new or changed images, this step processes all items in the selected Album. **Note:** This step can be very slow and resource-intensive, so it should only be run when necessary.